 The shi...de constructions that this paper is concerned with are those containing a clause-initial or a pseudo-clause-medial shi, and a sentence-final or a pre-object de.
 The position of de in this construction is subject to regional variation (Paul & Whitman 2008): Northerners are more likely to use a pre-object de, whereas Southerners prefer to put de in the sentence-final position.
-Therefore, shi...de constructions can be further divided into four subtypes (cf. Pan & Liu 2023): shi...de constructions containing (i) a clause-initial shi and a sentence-final de; (ii) a clause-initial shi and a sentence-final de; (ii) a clause-initial shi and a pre-object de.
+Therefore, shi...de constructions can be further divided into four subtypes (cf. Pan & Liu 2023): shi...de constructions containing (i) a clause-initial shi and a sentence-final de; (ii) a clause-initial shi and a pre-object de; (iii) a pseudo-clause-medial shi and a sentence-final de; or (iv) a pseudo-clause-medial shi and a pre-object de.
 (17) offers examples containing a clause-initial shi and a pre-object de.